 Endosidin-2 (1839524-44-5) binds to the EXO70 subunit of the exocyst complex which results in inhibition of exocytosis and endosomal recycling in both plant and human cells and enhancement of plant vacuolar trafficking.
-EXO70 is a component of the octameric exocyst complex which tethers post-Golgi vesicles to the plasma membrane before SNARE- mediated membrane fusion.2 Endosidin-2 was previously identified as a plant endomembrane trafficking disruptor.3 It is a valuable new tool for the study of exocytosis.
+EXO70 is a component of the octameric exocyst complex which tethers post-Golgi vesicles to the plasma membrane before SNARE- mediated membrane fusion.2 Endosidin-2 was previously identified as a plant endomembrane trafficking disruptor.3 Inhibits intracellular glucose transporter, GLUT4 trafficking to the membrane and impairs glucose uptake in response to insulin.4 It is a valuable new tool for the study of exocytosis.

 1) Zhang et al. (2016), Endosidin2 targets conserved exocyst complex subunit EXO70 to inhibit exocytosis; Proc.
 Natl.
 Acad.
 Sci.
 USA, 113 E41